jerewill-cisco/intersight-terraform-simplified/README.md

 # A Study of Intersight in Terraform

+## Purpose

+This code provides a simplified look at configuring Intersight via Terraform.
+It works both as a set of coherent examples, and as a base for simple activies in a lab or learning environment.

 ## Introduction

 In the work of the artist, a [Study](https://en.m.wikipedia.org/wiki/Study_(art)) is an important step on the journey to create a new piece of art.
 It acts as a vehicle to help the artist understand the subject.
 The effort yields fresh insights that inform the ultimate creation.